-Park crane (upper in-line with crawlers) with load blocks and weight balls on ground or secured and position boom at 70°.
+Parking Position - Park crane (upper in-line with crawlers) with load blocks, hooks, and weight ball on ground or secured and position boom at 70°.

-22 m/s (50 mph) and Above -Lower boom onto blocking at ground level.
+Ground Position - Lower boom onto blocking at ground level.

 Table 1: Allowable Wind Speeds and Gusts for Various Capacity Chart Percentages